lukehebe/FUZZYSCAN/README.md

 FUZZYSCAN - Simple API Fuzzer

-options:
-  -h, --help            show this help message and exit -t TARGET, --target TARGET
-                        Target domain or IP required (example.com or 10.10.0.1) --https               Use HTTPS instead of HTTP --http                Use HTTP instead of HTTPS

 You may use whatever wordlist you like the one I have included contains various API names used for fuzzing web application APIs most of which were discovered out in the wild.